 How did you find yoga?

-How have you overcome fear in life and/or yoga?
+How have you overcome fear?

-What are the benefits of your practice?
+What are the benefits of your yoga practice?

 I have always defined myself as an athlete.
 The label was comfortable, easy, and fit well with what I would have called my “extra wide” exterior.
 I have big, strong arms and legs, and I always have.
 Despite being in shape, I constantly scrutinized every piece of fat on my body and would go to the gym for hours to feel like I was fitting more into the mold that I had created my for myself.
 This led to a cycle of uncontrollable binge eating, and dieting, binge eating, and dieting – something that I’m sure many women have experienced at some point or another.